|Program Length||approximately 8 to 12 months|

-The program of studies displayed below applies to students starting the program in the 2018/19 academic year.
+The program of studies displayed below applies to students starting the program in the current academic year.
 Students who began in other academic years may require different courses to be eligible to graduate.
-If you have questions regarding a strategy for completion contact Continuing Education - Business.
+If you have questions regarding a strategy for completion contact Continuing Education - Technology and Skills Development.

 Click on the course number below to check current availability and for registration information